The best gardening gloves for thorny natives and roses - Minimalist Gardener

 What to look for in thorn proof gardening gloves

-• Durability: Look for gloves made from reinforced materials that can resist punctures - leather is perfect.
+• Durability: Look for gloves made from reinforced materials that can resist punctures.
+Quality leather is ideal.

-• Length: Longer cuffs protect your wrists and lower arms from scratches while reaching deep into bushes.
+• Length: Longer cuffs protect your wrists and lower arms when reaching deep into shrubs or clearing tangled growth.

 Our recommended thorn proof gardening gloves

-That’s why we chose our Thorn Proof Gardening Gloves from Le Sac, designed specifically for tackling roses, blackberries, and other thorny plants.
+We recommend Thorn Proof Gardening Gloves from Le Sac, designed for tackling roses, ornamentals and other thorny or spiny plants.

-• Reinforced protection to stop thorns piercing through.
+• Reinforced leather protection to stop thorns piercing through

-• Long cuffs that protect forearms as well as hands.
+• Long cuffs that shield forearms as well as hands

 Le Sac Thorn Proof Leather Gardening Gloves Home & Garden > Garden Tools > Gloves - Minimalist Gardener